-Application Adopted Explanation on adoption of the practice Pn.
-Sharifah ceased to be a member of the AC on 31 March 2023, the AC currently comprises solely of Independent Non-Execu Directors.
+Application : Adopted Explanation on : adoption of the practice The AC currently comprises solely of Independent Non-Executive Directors.

 The board is able to objectively review the Audit Committee's findings and recommendations.
 The company's financial statement is a reliable source of information.